Beyond-Diagonal RIS Under Non-Idealities: Learning-Based Architecture Discovery and Optimization: Numerical Results

+Note that since the performance objective is highly non-linear and takes generally many iterations to converge, the learning process indeed includes two loops: the inner loop updates the performance optimizer to maximize the performance objective, which lasts for $1000$ iterations, and the outer loop updates the architecture generator, which lasts for $100$ epochs.
+The learning will stop earlier if there is no performance update for $20$ epochs.
 The hyper-parameter settings of the proposed LTTADF are shown in Table \ref{Hyper}.
-The learning process includes two loops: the inner loop updates the performance optimizer which lasts for $1000$ iterations and the outer loop updates the architecture generator which lasts for $100$ epochs.
-The learning will stop earlier if there is no performance update for $20$ epochs.
-We use a cosine annealing schedule for the learning rate in the range of $[10^{-5}, 10^{-3}]$.
+We use the Adam optimizer\cite{kingma2014adam} and adopt a cosine annealing schedule for the learning rate in the range of $[10^{-5}, 10^{-3}]$, with $N_{\text{batch}} = 100$.